duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/00_skeleton/03_running_exercises.md

-# General Exercise Running Procedure {#running-exercies status=ready}
+# General Exercise Running Procedure {#running-exercises status=ready}

-This page describes the exercises infrastructure.
+This page describes the exercises' infrastructure.
 This infrastructure affords a seamless method to build on existing baselines, test them in simulation, test them on robot hardware either remotely or locally, and then evaluate and submit them as challenges with the [AIDO challenges infrastructure](+AIDO#book).

 <div class='requirements' markdown='1'>

-Requires: A Duckiebot  that is initalized
+Requires: A Duckiebot that is initialized

 Requires: Laptop configured, according to [](#laptop-setup).

-Requires: That you are able to to submit a challenge according to [](+AIDO#cm-first).
+Requires: That you are able to submit a challenge according to [](+AIDO#cm-first).

 </div>